top of page

 These may be co-occurring, or they may result from untreated ADHD.

-“But I Wasn’t Diagnosed (or Hyperactive) as a Kid…”
+“But I wasn’t diagnosed (or hyperactive) as a kid…”

 That doesn’t rule out ADHD.
-Symptoms often become more noticeable in adulthood—when life gets more demanding and support systems are gone.
+Symptoms often become more noticeable in adulthood when life gets more demanding and support systems are gone.
 Hyperactivity can also become internalized with age, showing up as racing thoughts or multi-tasking to the point of exhaustion.
 ADHD is a lifelong condition, not just a childhood disorder.

-Get Clarity and Support
+Get clarity and support

-• Online across both California and Connecticut
+• Online across both California, Connecticut, and Virginia

 • In-person in Sacramento, California